Street trading licences

 - use pushchairs

-Why we licence pavement or street displays
+Why we licence street displays

 Obstructing the highway under the Highways Act 1980, section 143, and section 149 is an offence.
 The term highway includes roads, streets, footpaths, paved and pedestrianised areas.
 The legislation allows local councils to licence schemes on the public road to protect the public.

-When you cannot have a pavement or street display
+When you cannot have a street display

-Pavement or street display are not permitted:
+Street displays are not permitted:

 - without a licence